Swim Test Position Statement

-The Swim Test is performed as a sequence of skills:
+The Lifesaving Society’s recommended Swim Test is performed as a sequence of skills:

 - Safe entry into shallow water;

-- Swim 25 meters without stopping or resting any style;
+- Swim 25 metres without stopping or resting (any style);

 - Exit the pool from deeper water;